Hetsh/docker-stationeers/README.md

 docker run --mount type=bind,source=/path/to/storage,target=/stationeers ...
 ```

+## Using Docker Compose
+A contributed docker compose file has been included in this repository.
+Modify to suit your own needs, the comments should make it clear.

 ## Automate startup and shutdown via systemd
 The systemd unit can be found in my GitHub [repository](https://github.com/Hetsh/docker-stationeers).
 ```bash